bbfrederick/rapidtide/README.rst

    signal to construct a cardiac pulsation map over a single cycle of the cardiac waveform, a la Voss.

--  **showxcorr** - Like rapidtide, but for single time courses.
+-  **showxcorrx** - Like rapidtide, but for single time courses.
 Takes two text files as input, calculates and displays the time lagged cross correlation between them, fits the maximum time lag, and estimates the significance of the correlation.
 It has a range of filtering, windowing, and correlation options.

--  **showxcorrx** - The bleeding edge version of showxcorr.
-This has a lot of new options and defaults; it\'s not really drop in compatible, so I\'m keeping it separate at the moment to avoid breaking existing workflows.
+-  **rapidtide2x_legacy**, **happy_legacy**, **showxcorr_legacy** - The
-   With the 2.0 release, this will become showxcorr, and the current showxcorr will become showxcorr_legacy.
+   older versions of the similarly named programs.
+These use the old calling conventions, for compatibility with older workflows.
+These will go away eventually, and they don't really get updates or bugfixes, so if you're using them, change to the new ones, and if you're not using them, don't.

 -  **rapidtide2std** - This is a utility for registering rapidtide output maps to standard coordinates.
 It\'s usually much faster to run